Dissolution of the Ottoman Empire: Social conflicts

 Europe became dominated by nation states with the rise of nationalism in Europe.
 The 19th century saw the rise of nationalism under the Ottoman Empire which resulted in the establishment of an independent Greece in 1821, Serbia in 1835, and Bulgaria in 1877–1878.
 Unlike the European nations, the Ottoman Empire made little attempt to integrate conquered peoples through cultural assimilation.
 Instead, Ottoman policy was to rule through the millet system, consisting of confessional communities for each religion.
 (Note: From the 15th century ordinary functions of government were left out of the Empire's control and each millet began to run their own schools, to collect taxes to support welfare for its own group, to organize and police its own neighborhoods and to punish transgressors according to its own laws in its own courts.
 Under this system, different religious and ethnic groups enjoyed a wide range of religious and cultural freedoms and considerable administrative, fiscal and legal autonomy.)

 The Empire never fully integrated its conquests economically and therefore never established a binding link with its subjects.
 Between 1828 and 1908, the Empire tried to catch up with industrialization and a rapidly emerging world market by reforming state and society.
 The Treaty of Balta Liman (1838) with Great Britain "will abolish all monopolies, allow British merchants and their collaborators to have full access to all Ottoman markets and will be taxed equally to local merchants".
 Thus English manufacturers could sell their products cheaply in the Ottoman Empire, and "the Ottomans were unable to ... raise revenues for investments in development projects", which undermined Ottoman efforts to industrialize.
 The Ottoman state did try to industrialize.
 For example, in 1840s, it built a complex of industries west of Istanbul including spinning and weaving mills, a foundry, steam-operated machine works, and a boatyard for small steamships.
 In the words of Edward Clark: "In variety as well as in number, in planning, in investment, and in attention given to internal sources of raw materials these manufacturing enterprises far surpassed the scope of all previous efforts and mark this period as unique in Ottoman history."

 Inspired by the French Revolution social contract theorists Montesquieu and Rousseau, the Young Ottomans society started the movement Ottomanism for accepting all ethnicities and religions in the empire, for equality among millets and equality of subjects before the law.
 Proponents believed that this could solve social issues.
 The structure of the Empire was greatly changed by the Tanzimat reforms: the millet system remained in essence, but secular organizations and policies were established; and primary education and conscription were to be applied to non-Muslims and Muslims alike.
 Michael Hechter argues that the rise of nationalism in the Ottoman Empire was the result of a backlash against Ottoman attempts to institute more direct and central forms of rule over populations which had previously had greater autonomy.
+The dissolution of the Ottoman Empire has been described by some scholars as a variant of decolonization.